MYSTIQUE-dev/goutils/README.md

-# gohelpers
+# goutils
-A helper library for Go.
+A library of helpful utilities for Go.